 However, punitive damages are rare in product liability cases.

 What to Do if You Think You Have a Product Liability Case?

 A few things must be demonstrated in order for a Houston product liability lawyer to make a successful product liability claim.
 Duty, flaw, causality, and damage are some of these components.

 - Duty: The vendor or manufacturer of the goods owes the individual a responsibility to provide them a safe product.

-- Flaw: In order to prove that the product was faulty in any way, the plaintiff must show that it was actually defective in some way.
+- Flaw: In order for a Houston product liability attorney to prove that the product was faulty in any way, he or she must show that it was actually defective in some way.

 - Causality: To establish causation, the plaintiff must show that the product defect was the primary cause of the harm.